rodrigomelo9/zynq-examples/doc/overview-zynq-usp.md

 * 150G Interlaken v1.2.
 * GTH and GTY Transceivers.

-The peripherals' I/O interfaces can be router to the Multiplexed I/O (MIO) and the Extended Multiplexed I/O (EMIO).
+The peripheral's I/O interfaces can be router to the Multiplexed I/O (MIO) and the Extended Multiplexed I/O (EMIO).
 * There are up to 78 MIO ports divided in three banks available from the processing system and the MIO itself resides in the Low Power Domain.
-* As the number of MIO ports is limited, many of the available peripherals can be routed to the programmable logic through the Extended MIO (EMIO).
+* As the number of MIO ports is limited, many of the available peripherals can be routed to the programmable logic through EMIO.

 ### PS-PL interfaces